Zensey/zensey/README.md

 ### Hi there 👋

-My primary fields of interest are: IoT, real-time messaging, microservices, system programming, security
+My areas of interest are: IoT, real-time messaging, microservices, system programming, security

 🔭 I’m currently working on